wtsi-hgi/wes-qc/docs/wxs-qc_setup.md

 ### Manually running the code on a Hail cluster

-To submit the jobs on a Hai cluster, you need to set up environment variables to include the directory you originally cloned the git repo into.
+To submit the jobs on a Hail cluster, you need to set up environment variables to include the directory you originally cloned the git repo into.
 To get a correct Python path, you need to have the virtual environment activated.